 - (g) If the resolution involves separating employees, reasonable efforts will be made to relocate or reschedule the respondent.
-The complainant may agree in writing to be transferred or rescheduled. - (h) If the respondent is the General Manager (or equivalent), or where there are possible systemic issues or multiple complaints, the following process will be used: - The complainant will contact the Union. - (2) As soon as possible but within 30 days the Union will notify the General Manager (or equivalent) and the governance body to whom the Employer designate reports if applicable.
+The complainant may agree in writing to be transferred or rescheduled. - (h) If the resolution involves separating an employee and a respondent who is not an employee, reasonable efforts will be made to remedy the situation. - (i) If the respondent is the General Manager (or equivalent), or where there are possible systemic issues or multiple complaints, the following process will be used: - (1) The complainant will contact the Union. - (2) As soon as possible but within 30 days the Union will notify the General Manager (or equivalent) and the governance body to whom the Employer designate reports if applicable.
 Clause 1.10(a) and (c) apply to the notice.
-Within 14 days of receiving the notice the General Manager will identify to the Union who will serve as the representative of the Employer in respect of the complaint. - (3) The Employer representative and the Union will appoint either Irene Holden, Corinn Bell or Marli Rusen to resolve the complaint (the person appointed is referred to below as "the Appointee").
+Within 14 days of receiving the notice the General Manager will identify to the Union who will serve as the representative of the Employer in respect of the complaint. - (3) The Employer representative and the Union will appoint one of Marli Rusen, Ken Saunders, Chris Sullivan or Koml Kandola to resolve the complaint (the person appointed is referred to below as "the Appointee").
 Investigative jurisdiction is limited by the following: the allegations must be made against an individual who was a member of the Union, General Manager (or equivalent) or individual board member at the time the complaint was submitted.
 The alleged conduct must fall within the definition of sexual harassment; and the alleged conduct must have a real and substantial connection to the Students' Union, as that term has been interpreted under BC law. - (4) After consultation with the parties involved, the Appointee will establish the process to resolve the complaint.
 The process may include at the Appointee's discretion any of the following (or any combination of them): fact-finding, mediation, making recommendations or a full report.
 In exercising their discretion with respect to the process, the Appointee will consider the parties' desire that the process be fair, impartial, independent and expeditious; minimizes disruption in the workplace; respects individual privacy to the degree possible in the circumstances; and keeps costs to a reasonable level.
 The Appointee will submit any report or recommendations to the General Manager or governance body to whom the General Manager reports and the Union.
 The report and recommendations will remain confidential except for distribution to these parties or when required for the purposes of any legal proceedings and to ensure the principals of natural justice are met.
 The Appointee may stipulate conditions they deem appropriate with respect to distribution.
-Any outcomes of the process are without prejudice or precedent for other proceedings. - (5) The Appointee's fees and expenses will be shared by the Employer and the Union. - (i) The Employer may take appropriate action, including discipline, against a complainant if the investigation determines that the complaint is frivolous, vindictive or vexatious.
+Any outcomes of the process are without prejudice or precedent for other proceedings. - (5) The Appointee's fees and expenses will be shared by the Employer and the Union. - (j) The Employer may take appropriate action, including discipline, against a complainant if the investigation determines that the complaint is frivolous, vindictive or vexatious.